 THE WOODS (2006) Reviews and overview

-The Woods is a 2006 American supernatural horror feature film directed by Lucky McKee from a screenplay by David Ross.
+The Woods is a 2006 American supernatural horror film directed by Lucky McKee from a screenplay by David Ross.

 The movie stars Agnes Bruckner, Patricia Clarkson, Rachel Nichols, Kathleen Mackey and Bruce Campbell.